CodeWithKyrian/transformers-php/docs/configuration.md

 ### Standalone PHP Projects

 In a standalone PHP project, the best place to add global configuration is in your project's bootstrap or initialization script.
-This script should run before any feature utilizing the Transformers PHP library is called.
+This script should run before any feature utilizing the TransformersPHP library is called.

 ::: code-group